CiscoDevNet/appdynamics-ansible/README.md

 ```

 ### DotNet agent
-In the playbook below, the parameters are initialised directly in the yaml file rather than including them.
+In the playbook below, the parameters are initialised directly in the yaml file rather than including them from `var/playbooks/controller.yaml`

 ```yml
 ---
 - hosts: windows